LADSoft/OrangeC/doc/adl.md

 The `Processor` entity gives the name of the architecture.
 In the future it may give other architectually specific information.

 The `Coding` entity gives information for assemblers/dissassemblers.
-It allows a translation to be performed between a source-code representation  and the byte sequence required by a CPU supporting the architecture.
+It allows a translation to be performed between a source-code representation  and the coding sequence required by a CPU supporting the architecture.

 The 'Compiling' entity is not currently supported, in the future it will be used to specify instruction sequences for the compiler to use as well as things like peephole optimizations and register allocation information.